vr2zin/mccnMaterials/README.md

-# mccnvehicle
+# MCCN Materials
-SJ vehicle reg and callsign for MCCN
+All materials for SJ MCCN mini project